AdaptVQE

 Returns:

-An AdaptVQEResult which is a VQEResult but also but also includes runtime information about the AdaptVQE algorithm like the number of iterations, termination criterion, and the final maximum gradient.
+An AdaptVQEResult which is a VQEResult but also includes runtime information about the AdaptVQE algorithm like the number of iterations, termination criterion, and the final maximum gradient.

 Return type: